EdDataScienceEES/tutorial-instructions/README.md

 https://ourcodingclub.github.io/tutorials/ - all the other Coding Club tutorials https://github.com/ourcodingclub/ourcodingclub.github.io - the repository behind the Coding Club website - here you can see the Markdown code for how the tutorials were formatted

+__Examples of tutorials made by DS students last year:__ https://eddatascienceees.github.io/tutorial-assignment-beverlytan/ - Creating a repository with a clear structure by Beverly Tan https://ourcodingclub.github.io/2019/03/26/spatial.html - Intro to Spatial Analysis in R by Maude Grenier

 All the other useful links we have shared with previous challenges and from the course reading - think of the tutorials you have done in the past - what did you like about those tutorials, what didn't work so well and could be improved.